 Welcome!
 Buckle your space belts...

 You have signed up for an intense adventure.
-Through rigorous and challenging study, you will create a mental map of the universe.
+Through rigorous and challenging study, you will create a mental map of the solar system.
 This is a course for the motivated, self-disciplined student.
 If that describes you, you can explore space!

-I am Dave Kary and I will be your "lecture" instructor.
-You can find out more about me (including contact information) using the Instructor button at the left of this page.
+I'm Dave Kary and I will be your instructor.
+You can find out more about me (including contact information) using the Instructor link at the left of this page.

 This page is designed as an introduction to the course, and it is available to folks who have and have not registered for the class.